prajjwaljaiswal/prajjwaljaiswal/README.md

 - 👋 Hi, I’m @prajjwaljaiswal
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning AI/ML

 <!---
 prajjwaljaiswal/prajjwaljaiswal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.